Our Commitment To Your Privacy

 Please contact us on the details below if you:

-- 1. wish to opt-out of consenting to direct marketing by Finite;
+1. wish to opt-out of consenting to direct marketing by the Finite Group;

 Where we hold information that you are entitled to access (and we note there are some limitations under the APPs and IPPs), we will try to provide you with suitable means of accessing it (for example, by posting or emailing it to you).
 We may charge you a reasonable fee to cover our administrative and other reasonable costs in providing the information to you.
 You should anticipate that it may take time to process your application for access as there may be a need to retrieve information from storage and review it in order to determine what information is relevant.